• Facebook

 FAMILY BUSINESS RESEARCH SIG STANDING TRACKS

-ST04_01 – Strategy, Innovation, Digitalization, Internationalization and Sustainability in Family Firms
+ST04_01 – Strategy, Innovation, and Digitalization in Family Firms

-This track aims to attract contributions that investigate Strategy, Innovation, Digitalization, Internationalization and Sustainability in Family Firms.
-Understanding how a family firm’s unique and distinctive features affect adoption of an appropriate strategy fit for the digital age, embrace innovation, embark in internationalization and enact sustainable behavior to “transform the business for good” is paramount to remain competitive in today’s dynamic environment.
+This track aims to attract contributions that investigate Strategy, Innovation, and Digitalization in family firms.
+Understanding how a family firm’s unique and distinctive features affect adoption of an appropriate strategy fit for the digital age, embrace innovation and digitalization to “transform the business for good” is paramount to remain competitive in today’s dynamic environment.
 With the intention to advance the debate on these topics, we solicit authors to submit empirical, conceptual, and literature review contributions.
 Adoption of various theoretical and methodological approaches are welcomed, as well as submissions by interdisciplinary and industry-academic teams.

 UN Sustainable Development Goals (SDG):